 Get ready to explore a land of hidden oases and canyons, towering snow-capped mountains, and sweeping panoramas of unique environments, all the while also offering modern escapes and amenities.
 Unlike anywhere else in California, or for that matter the world, the California deserts are a world unto their own.
-The region lures visitors to elevations of thousands of feet above to more than 280 feet below sea level.
+Death Valley and Joshua Tree National Parks lure visitors to elevations of thousands of feet above, to more than 280 feet below sea level.
 The region also offers health and wellness in the natural hot mineral waters that bubble to its surface, and lays claim to hundreds of old mines and ghost towns hidden in its hills and valleys.

 This one week itinerary in the California desert is best experienced in the spring or fall as Death Valley can be extremely hot in the summer, holding the record for hottest temperature ever recorded (129°F/54°C in 1913).
 October through April have more comfortable temperatures.

 If you are looking for a summer vacation in California, check out one of our other California itineraries like:

 Here is our 7 day itinerary for the California Desert – Death Valley and Joshua Tree National Parks.
 Los Angeles, Palm Springs and Las Vegas are all good starting points for the trip.
 In this itinerary we will assume an arrival in Los Angeles.
 If you are starting from Las Vegas you may want to reverse the trip and start in Death Valley.